Hand-struck Roman Republic silver Denarii like these were produced between 154-41 B.C.

 When Caesar crossed the Rubicon, marched on Rome and drove the great general Pompey into Greece, he financed this invasion and secured the loyalty of his troops by striking silver Denarii.
 These ancient Roman coins have his name and an elephant trampling a snake on the obverse.
 Many numismatists believe the snake represents Salus, god of safety, and the elephant represents Pompey.
 After Pompey's defeat, Caesar was appointed to the office of dictator, renewed annually.
 He was assassinated on March 15, 44 B.C.

-See all Republic and Pre-Imperial coins
+See our inventory of Republic and Pre-Imperial coins

 The Roman Empire

 Most Roman Imperial coinage depicts the ruling emperor on the obverse.
 Shown here are a Marcus Aurelius silver Denarius (top) and a Trajan Decius silver Antoninianus.